azaespa/McDollibee/README.md

 * Multi-threading/Concurrency
 * Build the project with Maven and JavaFX

-# Executable version
+# Executable jar version
-You can download it [here](https://drive.google.com/open?id=1-vwCOxbUz4P8oZD-JRBcq9Cip2a8Oiq1)
+You can download it [here](https://drive.google.com/open?id=1yrTwAABaNDxNjaGGitRtlF_CZK3JDxY5)

 # More about the project